microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ```shell
 az login
 ```
-Mavan plugins supports Azure Cli and some other auth methods, see [Authentication](https://github.com/microsoft/azure-maven-plugins/wiki/Authentication) for details.
+Maven plugins supports Azure Cli and some other auth methods, see [Authentication](https://github.com/microsoft/azure-maven-plugins/wiki/Authentication) for details.

 ## Quickstart